 Passive transport.

-This is transport that occurs without the use of energy.
+This is transport that occurs without the usage of energy.

-Here the solute molecules move from a region of higher concentration to a region of lower concentration.
+Here, the solute molecules move from a region of higher concentration to an area of lower concentration.

-This diffusion occurs until the concentration of substance indie and outside the cell is equal.
+This diffusion occurs until the concentration of substance inside and outside the cell is equal.

 Small molecules move down the concentration gradient through the plasma membrane by diffusion.
 This is possible due to the permeable nature of the membrane.
-The substance which diffuses include
+The substance that diffuses include

 Gases like oxygen and carbon dioxide.